sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 by Sarah Arpin, Alexis Newton

 One-time pad is an encryption method that cannot be cracked, but requires a single-use shared key (known as a one-time pad) the length of the message or longer.
-In this method, every letter in the message is converted to numbers using the standard A=0, B=1, etc., and
+In this method, every letter in the message is first converted to numbers using the standard A=0, B=1, C=2, etc. Then each character in the message is multiplied modulo 26 by the number in the corresponding position in the key.
+This is then converted back to letters to produce the encrypted text.

 {{{#!sagecell
 #Last edited 8/7/2019 5:12pm